Lunitunes/Session-20---Group-3/README.md

 # What do you need to run this project?
 You will need to do the following in order to properly run this project

-# Downloading the IDE
+# Downloading the IDE!
 1. Download and install the latest Visual Studio Code from: https://code.visualstudio.com/download

 # Extract the ZIP Folder!
 2. If you haven't already (please do!) extract the zip folder in which you are reading this readme file.

-# Import the file!
+# Import the folder!
 3. Import this folder into your VSCode installation

 # Download the imports!